 At the start of 2016 I had made it one of my goals to post more recipes of the actual foods I eat on a day to day basis here on the blog.
 This meant more savoury dishes with whole grains and legumes as the star attraction.
 No sooner had I put that statement out there, did life firmly grab hold of it and make it become a reality.
 Or better, NETFLIGHTS did.
-They contacted me, asking me to prepare a dish that represented my heritage and this Colombian bean stew - which I veganised ;) - instantly came to mind as THE recipe I needed to make for them.
+They contacted me, asking me to prepare a dish that represented my heritage and this Colombian black bean stew - which I veganised ;) - instantly came to mind as THE recipe I needed to make for them.

 You see, NETFLIGHTS have put together this sweet little on-line magazine called Taste Of My Country, celebrating foods from all over the world.
 And it's such an honour to be able to wave the Colombian flag on this occasion with a dish that is not only super easy to make and utterly delicious, but also extremely healthy, full of plant-based protein and fibre.
 Furthermore, to me this recipe shows that healthy plant-based food does not need to be complicated or expensive.
 I mean this stew is PACKED with cheap superfoods such as garlic, onions and black beans, all of which are easily available in most supermarkets and do not require any special kitchen tools to prepare.